 Captain Fish's originated whale-watching around Boothbay Harbor and is now in its third generation of family operation.
 Yet, despite its long history, its vessels are among the most modern and well-equipped.
 Besides the whale-watching trips, the company provides several other excursions of particular interest to birders, especially the Wednesday trips to Eastern Egg Rock for Atlantic Puffins.

-The Ada C. Lore in Eastport is a unique windjammer that sails out to the feeding grounds of Finback and Minke Whales just beyond East Quoddy Lighthouse.
+Eastport Windjammers in Eastport features the vessel Pier Pressure, which sails out to the feeding grounds of Humpback, Fin and Minke Whales just beyond East Quoddy Lighthouse.
 In later summer, expect to sail through thousands of Bonaparte's Gulls, Black-legged Kittiwakes, and rafts of seabirds feeding on the same abundance that attracts the whales.